datacenter/cilium-dc-design/docs/fabric_agnostic_features.md

 Incorporating advanced load balancing mechanisms into Kubernetes clusters is essential for maintaining optimal performance and efficient resource utilization.
 The integration of Cilium with Maglev hashing provides a robust solution for consistent and efficient load distribution, particularly in scenarios involving Equal-Cost Multi-Path (ECMP) routing.

-Maglev consistent hashing minimizes such disruptions by ensuring that each load balancing node has a consistent view and ordering for the backend lookup table such that selecting the backend through the packet's 5-tuple hash will always result in forwarding the traffic to the very same backend without having to synchronize state with the other nodes.
+Maglev consistent hashing minimizes disruptions by ensuring that each load balancing node has a consistent view and ordering for the backend lookup table such that selecting the backend through the packet's 5-tuple hash will always result in forwarding the traffic to the same backend without having to synchronize state with the other nodes.
 This not only improves resiliency in case of failures but also achieves better load balancing properties since newly added nodes will make the same consistent backend selection throughout the cluster.

 ![cilium-maglev](../images/cilium-maglev.gif)